 How much does it cost?

-From around USD $4,000 for a cruise place in a twin cabin, (triples or quads may be available for less) this does not include the price of air fare and other associated costs to and from your point of embarkation and return.
-There are many price points up to USD $40 000 and even beyond.
+From around USD $6,000 for a cruise place in a twin cabin, (triples or quads may be available for less) this does not include the price of air fare and other associated costs to and from your point of embarkation and return.
+There are many price points up to USD $50 000 and even beyond.
 Solo travellers can pay a supplement for a private cabin or can be paired with another traveller of the same gender in a shared cabin at the standard shared cabin rate.
-Of course the higher prices get you a longer trip and the more luxurious cabins on the more luxurious vessels.
+Of course the higher prices get you a longer trip and more luxurious cabins on more luxurious vessels.

 canada cruise